aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2011/aspose-words-for-java-10-3-0-release-notes/_index.md

 Some of the highlights are:

 - AutoShapes (both VML and DrawingML) are rendered to images when converting to HTML and EPUB.
-  EMF and WMF metafiles are rendered to images when converting to HTML and EPUB.
+- EMF and WMF metafiles are rendered to images when converting to HTML and EPUB.
-  Rendering of document pages to PNG, JPEG and BMP is supported.
+- Rendering of document pages to PNG, JPEG and BMP is supported.
-  Mergefield date formatting is fixed.
+- Mergefield date formatting is fixed.
-  Framesets are supported in DOCX and WordML 2003.
+- Framesets are supported in DOCX and WordML 2003.
-  Added options to customize UI of the Aspose.Words Flash Document Viewer.
+- Added options to customize UI of the Aspose.Words Flash Document Viewer.
-  Improvements in document conversions and rendering.
+- Improvements in document conversions and rendering.
-  All example code in the documentation is updated and fixed for Java.
+- All example code in the documentation is updated and fixed for Java.
-  All sample projects are updated and fixed for Java.
+- All sample projects are updated and fixed for Java.
-## All Fixes